-The DJI Air 2S is available to buy now (it launched April 2021) and joins the lineup shortly after the DJI FPV, which launched early March 2021.
+The DJI Air 2S launched in April 2021, joining the lineup shortly after the DJI FPV (launched March 2021) and before the DJI Mavic 3 (launched November 2021 – see how the two match up in T3's DJI Mavic 3 vs DJI Air 2S face-off).
 The standard bundle has an RRP of GBP £899 / USD $999 / AU$1,699.
 Here’s our review of the DJI Mavic Air 2S and why you really should buy one.

 DJI Air 2S review: design

 At 595 grams, the Air 2S weighs just 25g more than the Mavic Air 2 and when folded its shell is just 3mm taller.
 In fact the only visible difference is the addition of a new camera and two upward-facing sensors.
 One minor design complaint is that, like many of DJI's drones, it's only available in one colour: a dull grey.

 However, dig below the surface and there’s a whole lot more going on.
 In fact there’s enough new tech under the shell to make any prospective buyer salivate – and anyone who just bought a Mavic 2 Pro froth at the mouth.